biketobass/biketobass.github.io/docs/_posts/2021-07-13-using-python-to-analyze-strava-data.markdown

 If you'd like see to what profile information Strava stores for you, uncomment the next line of code in `get_strava_activities.py`.
 Now running it will produce a file called `profile.csv` which contains all of the your profile information.

 Finally, if you are a cyclist and want a prediction of your average speed given the distance and total elevation gain of a route, run the method `predict_avg_speed()`.
 Uncommenting the first call of this method in `get_strava_activities.py` runs an example in Imperial units (feet of elevation gain and miles of distance).
 The second call is the same ride but in metric units (meters of elevation gain and kilometers of distance).
-See below for more details about this method.
+See below for more details about this method. **Edit 7/15/2021: This method now works for arbitary activity types.
+See the README for details.**

 # How the Code Works